kubernetes/website/docs/concepts/configuration/manage-compute-resources-container.md

 Specifying resource requests and limits is optional.
 In some clusters, unset limits or requests might be replaced with default values when a Pod is created or updated.
-The default values depends on how the cluster is configured.
+The default values depend on how the cluster is configured.
 If the request values are not specified, they are set to be equal to the limit values by default.
 Note that limits must always be greater than or equal to requests.